datagrok-ai/public/help/develop/dataframe.md

 * Made to work entirely in the browser, but same dataframe code also runs on Datagrok servers, e.g. for serialization
 * Uses custom serialization codecs for efficiency

-Datagrok [visualizations][102] are fast because they work directly with the dataframe data instead of layers of language abstractions.
+Datagrok [visualizations][102] sit on top of the dataframe, that's one of the key reasons for their high performance.

 ## `DG.Column`